fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 - compare texts using geometry

-- visualize distance between texts
+- visualize differences between texts

-- cluster texts based on the distance between them
+- cluster texts based on similarity

 Let's get started by importing a corpus of African constitutions.